EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-how-do-you-define-life-to-a-child.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: exploring-the-concept-sentience-with-our-children
 title: Exploring the concept sentience with our children
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=22
-categories:
-  - Uncategorized
 ---

 How _do_ you define the concept of life to a child?